acegi/acegi-standard-project/README.md

 ## Performing A Release

-If you used the default Travis CI configuration, a project maintainer can release by invoking `mvn -Pdeploy release:clean release:prepare`.
-This will update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
+If you used the default Travis CI configuration, a project maintainer can release by invoking
+`mvn -Pdeploy -Dgpg.skip=true release:clean release:prepare`.
+This will
+update the POMs to a formal release version number, Git tag, and increment the version number for ongoing development.
 Travis will perform the actual release.